Are you planning to take the TOPIK?

 Korean Immigration Integration Program (KIIP)

-KIIP is free to attend, but you will have to take a separate placement exam for it; in fact, most students first take the test and then register for the KIIP program using their average score to be assigned to the proper level.
+KIIP is free to attend, but you will have to take a separate placement exam; most students first take the test and then register for the KIIP program using their average score to be assigned to the proper level.

 Online Language Course

-For the other countries outside of Korea, you may seek out a physical class, or you may utilize many resources online to practice!
-For example, even our 90DayKorean program can be of great help while preparing to take TOPIK.
-It is not a prep course for the TOPIK test, but you can learn the fundamentals you’ll need to know for TOPIK.
+The 90 Day Korean Membership program is not a prep course for the TOPIK test, but you can learn the fundamentals you’ll need to know for TOPIK.
 You can access the site wherever through a simple browser or by downloading our application.

 Books and TOPIK Practice Tests

-However, if you are looking to focus your studies specifically on TOPIK, your best bet is to search for books and/or a site with content dedicated to this exam.
+However, if you are looking to focus your studies specifically on TOPIK, your best bet is to search for books or a website with content dedicated to this exam.
 These items will cover the topics that you may come across while taking TOPIK.

 What are the best books to prepare for TOPIK?

-You can study the old examinations(and their answers) here.
-This book for TOPIK I and this book for TOPIK II are some of the most comprehensive books with great content that you can find.
-In addition to books and a good TOPIK guide, you may want to listen to the Korean language as much as possible through as many different options possible, from dramas to news to prepare for the test.
+These books for TOPIK I and TOPIK II are some of the most comprehensive books with great content that you can find.
+In addition to books and a good TOPIK guide, you may want to listen to the Korean language as much as possible through as many different options possible, from dramas to news, to prepare for the test.

 Should you take TOPIK?

 It is up to you and your goals whether you want to take TOPIK!
-It is available for any Korean learner to take, even those living outside of Korea, to take.
-There are also multiple test dates to choose from, so the schedule is not an issue.
+It is available for any Korean learner, even those living outside of Korea, to take.
+There are also multiple test dates, so the schedule is not an issue.
 More importantly, it’s also not that expensive.
-So what do you have to lose if you take it once, even if it’s just for once?

 Why should you take TOPIK?